JustinDoty60/rippleshot_exercise/README.md

 ### Note
 - I removed the original README.md problem statement for confidentiality purposes
 - The directory `data_warehouse` contains the parquet files of interest.
+- The directory `reports` contains the reports of interest.
 - The `Dockerfile` will allow you to run `pyspark` if you do not have it avaialble on your local system.